CHEM 2514 - Chemistry IIA (Molecular and Drug Design)

 General Course Information

-Course Code CHEM 2514 Course Chemistry IIA (Molecular and Drug Design) Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7.5 hours per week Available for Study Abroad and Exchange N Prerequisites CHEM 1100 & CHEM 1200 or CHEM 1101, CHEM 1201 & CHEM 1312 Incompatible CHEM 2510, CHEM 2512, CHEM 2516 Restrictions Available to B Sc (Molecular & Drug Design) students only Course Description Studies in Chemistry at Level II deal with a range of fundamental concepts that can be used to explain various phenomena in chemistry, biology and materials science.
+Course Code CHEM 2514 Course Chemistry IIA (Molecular and Drug Design) Coordinating Unit School of Chemistry & Physics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7.5 hours per week Prerequisites CHEM 1100 & CHEM 1200 or CHEM 1101, CHEM 1201 & CHEM 1312 Incompatible CHEM 2510, CHEM 2512, CHEM 2516 Restrictions Available to B Sc (Molecular & Drug Design) students only Course Description Studies in Chemistry at Level II deal with a range of fundamental concepts that can be used to explain various phenomena in chemistry, biology and materials science.
 The courses have been designed to provide students who have an interest in chemistry with the necessary knowledge and skills to undertake further studies in chemistry or pursue alternative pathways in the biological, environmental, earth and physical sciences.

 Chemistry IIA (Molecular and Drug Design) focuses on chemical reactivity and illustrates how reactions occur and how structure influences the properties of molecules.
-The examples used to illustrate these points draw on expertise in the areas of stereochemistry, synthesis, properties and reactions of molecules, thermodynamics, kinetics and symmetry.
+The examples used to illustrate these points draw on expertise in the areas of stereochemistry, synthesis, properties and reactions of molecules, thermodynamics, kinetics and the principles of metal ligand chemistry.

 The full timetable of all activities for this course can be accessed from Course Planner.